Security »Two Step Authentication

 We don’t recommend disabling two-factor authentication, as it’s much less secure, even if you believe your password is very strong.
 But if you insist, you can disable the feature by going to your Settings again as instructed above.

 The Security screen will show that the feature is enabled, and you can click the Disable button.
 This will prompt you to enter a code to confirm that you still have access to the device you originally used to set two-factor authentication up.
 If you’re using the Google Authenticator app, open it and provide the code it lists.
 If you’re using SMS, you’ll be sent a code to use.
+(This code is different from the code you used to log in to your account.
+You can also use one of your backup codes for this step.)

 Click Disable after entering the code and your account will no longer be protected by two-factor authentication.